CPR Cable Compliance - The Construction Products Regulation

 Compliance with CPR is mandatory and has implications throughout the supply chain but the majority of the responsibilities lie with manufacturers, importers and distributors.
 They have a legal requirement to ensure it is only CPR compliant cables placed on the market from 1st July onwards, in addition to complying with the other standards and regulations the cables must meet.

 WHAT ARE THE CPR RATINGS?

 Products are tested and certified with a Euroclass ranging from A to F depending on their flame characteristics (with additional classifications for their smoke, flaming droplets, and acidity as required by classification).

 WHAT IS CPR COMPLIANCE?

 CE Labelling - This is the quickest way to identify a CPR compliant cable.
 CE marking is already a legal requirement, but now it needs to contain additional information to aid traceability, including the CPR classification.
 CE labels can be on the cable or the cable packaging.
-For cables manufactured after 31st Dec 2020 and destined for installation in the UK, the UKCA mark must be applied (likely dual marked with CE) - although there is a minimum 12 month transition period where cables will be accepted with CE marking alone.
+For cables manufactured after 31st Dec 2020 and destined for installation in the UK, the UKCA mark must be applied (likely dual marked with CE) - although there is a transition period through to 1st January 2023 where cables will be accepted with CE marking alone.